 The Buckinghamshire & Milton Keynes Biodiversity Action Plan (BAP) was originally produced in 2000 by the Bucks Nature Conservation Forum.
-It was since revised in 2009 and the most recent BAP can be found on the Buckinghamshire and Milton Keynes Natural Environment Partnership by clicking here.
+It was since revised in 2009 and the most recent BAP can be found on the Buckinghamshire and Milton Keynes Natural Environment Partnership website by clicking here.

 The ‘Forward to 2020: Buckinghamshire and Milton Keynes Biodiversity Action Plan’ describes how the wildlife of Bucks & Milton Keynes is going to be enhanced and protected between now and 2020 in line with the biodiversity strategy for England ‘Biodiversity 2020: A Strategy for England’s wildlife and ecosystem services’, which can be viewed here.